sanila2007/telegram-lyrics-bot/README.md

 4. `TOKEN` - Client Access Token from genius.com API

 ## How this works?
 - It is quiet simple.
-You just need to send the name of the son that you want to get lyrics.
+You just need to send the name of the song that you want to get lyrics.
 And also you can search for lyrics using the Inline mode.

 ## How to get a Client Access Token from genius.com?
 - You can get your token by visiting the [Genius.com API Clients](https://genius.com/api-clients) page and click <i>Generate Access Token.</i> This will give you an access token and now you are good to go.